alloystorm/dvvr/README.md

 * Custom made deterministic IK solution that removes unstability
 * Automatically adjust foot position in real-time to make sure floor penetration doesn't happen at all.

+In addition to the above mentioned auto adjustments, it also has tons of features to enhance the experience
+* VR support for all major VR platforms including Windows Mixed Reality
+* The best image quality in its class.
+* Easy adjustable lighting & environment control
+* Life-like motions, such as blinking, breathing and [eye contact](pages/blog/eyecontact.md)

 Please note that this is not an opensource project, the content within this repository is just documentation.

 # Availability